 As of year-end 2016, Lincoln National brought in nearly $14 billion in overall revenue, and the company held approximately $262 billion in total assets.
 And, as of mid-2017, the company’s total life insurance sales increased by 14 percent to just under $200 million.

-Lincoln National offers a number of wealth accumulation and protection products, which are inclusive of both term and permanent life insurance, as well as annuities.
+Lincoln National offers a number of wealth accumulation and protection products, as well as annuities.
 The company is also known for having affordable life insurance premium rates.

 Insurer Ratings and Better Business Bureau Grade